art-institute-of-chicago/data-aggregator/README.md

 ## Contributing

 We encourage your contributions.
 Please fork this repository and make your changes in a separate branch.
-You can use [git-flow](https://github.com/nvie/gitflow) to make this process easier.
+To better understand how we organize our code, please review our [version control guidelines](https://docs.google.com/document/d/1B-27HBUc6LDYHwvxp3ILUcPTo67VFIGwo5Hiq4J9Jjw).

 ```bash
 # Clone the repo to your computer